redpencilio/app-borgmatic/README.md

 ```sh
 docker compose down
 ```

 2. Modify the `.env` to use `docker-compose.restore.yml` (the line is commented)

 3. Start the new restore container:
 ```sh
 docker compose up -d
 ```

 4. Run a shell on the container and mount needed archive(s)
 ```sh
 docker compose exec borgmatic bash
 borgmatic mount --archive latest --mount-point /mnt
 ```

-5. Copy/restore needed files to the mount point defined in `docker-compose.restore.yml`:
+5. Copy/restore needed files to the bind mount defined in `docker-compose.restore.yml`:
 ```sh
 cp /mnt/data/backups/foo /restore
 ```
+   Database dumps made with the `postgresql_databases` or `mariadb_databases` hooks are in `/root/.borgmatic/postgresql_databases/localhost/`.
+   But Borgmatic has restore commands to deal with the database dumps easily.

 6. Unmount, exit and remove the restore container:
 ```sh
 umount /mnt && exit
 docker compose down
 ```

 7. Don't forget to change the `.env` back to what it was, and to start the borgmatic container again.